This review of Murad retinol youth renewal eye serum will be an important post for everyone having a hard time tolerating retinol products.

 Now I mentioned earlier that all the other retinol products I have used caused me terrible side effects.
 No matter how slowly I tried to introduce them to my face.
 And this one just doesn’t.
 I cannot say enough how grateful I am for finding it!

 I just wish that Murad, sometime in the future, will remove the Cyclopentasiloxane from their face serum so that I can start using that one on my face instead.

 Using an eye serum for the whole face and neck is twice as expensive.
-Still, I will continue to do so and I also want to tell you about my experience.
+Still, I will continue to do so and really wanted to tell you about my experience.
 In case you are super sensitive to retinol products in general.
 Or maybe have an intolerance against Cyclopentasiloxane as well without even knowing it.